 Make it personal, and make it purposeful.
 Think about how your selling is going to improve a single life.
 What we do as persuaders or sellers is to serve other people.
 If we think about our sales as a service, we will do better and do bigger things.

-Lesson No. 6: Clarity
+Lesson No. 6: Create clarity

 Expertise was once defined as having access to privileged information.
 With endless amounts of data available, we must work toward moving from accessed data to the ability to curate information.
 We need to move from problem-solving to problem-finding.